 Benefits of Nadi Shodhana pranayama

 Let us tell you that Nadi Shodhana is a technique of respiration which has many benefits to health by practicing it.
 Pulse purification helps in removing impurities in the body as well as keeping the mind calm.
-Let us know what are the benefits of practicing pulse resection.
-Know What is Pranayama Benefits of Pranayama.

 1 – The practice of this purifies all impurities in the pulse (nerve) and helps in physical and mental health.
 It is a panacea to reduce anxiety and stress.
 Balances the left and right parts of the brain and improve thinking and understanding.